kubk/mobx-form-lite/docs/example-nested-dynamic-form.md

 # Nested dynamic form

 In this example we'll learn how to create a nested dynamic form with Mobx using `mobx-form-lite`.
+There is clickable demo in the end of the article.
 Make sure you have installed all the needed libraries to start:

 ```bash
 npm install mobx-form-lite antd